ebi-uniprot/uniprot-subcell/README.md

 # uniprot-subcell
 This is a REST API for [uniprot subcellular locations](https://www.uniprot.org/locations).
-Standalone application, you need java8 and maven to startup. **This project is currently under development.**
+Standalone application, you need java8 and maven to startup.

 ## Technologies
 * Java 8